-a) Master's degree in field, plus bachelor's degree;

-b) Bachelors degree, plus four (4) years of related experience;

-c) Bachelors degree, plus professional license or journeyman's card and two (2) years of related experience;

-d) Associate degree, plus eight (8) years of related experience;

-e) Associate degree, plus professional license or journeyman's card and six (6) years of related experience.

-2. Placement

-- a) Two (2) years of full-time college teaching, counseling, or library experience at an institution having recognized approved status by a regional educational accrediting association equals one (1) level on the salary schedule.
+- a) Master's degree in field, plus bachelor's degree; or - b) Bachelor's degree, plus four (4) years of related experience; or - c) Bachelor's degree, plus professional license or journeyman's card and two (2) years of related experience; or - d) Associate degree, plus eight (8) years of related experience; or - e) Associate degree, plus professional license or journeyman's card and six (6) years of related experience. - 2.
+Placement - a) Two (2) years of full-time college teaching, counseling, or library experience at an institution having recognized approved status by a regional educational accrediting association equals one (1) level on the salary schedule.
 Up to a maximum of thirty (30) related years of experience shall be applied.
 One year of full-time teaching is equivalent to 45 ECH taught on a part-time basis. - b) Three (3) years of related full-time work experience (not including graduate teaching assistantships) equals one (1) level on the salary schedule.
-Up to a maximum of thirty (30) related years of experience shall be applied. - c) Three (3) years of related full-time military experience equals one (1) level on the salary schedule.
-Up to a maximum of thirty (30) years of such experience shall be applied. - d) Total combined credit for full-time related teaching, work experience and military experience may not exceed thirty (30) years.
+Up to a maximum of thirty (30)

+related years of experience shall be applied.